Aranya Documentation An overview of the Aranya project

 • A prior field: Prior::None, Prior::Single(Location), or Prior::Merge(Location, Location)

-• A skip list for fast backward traversal: Vec<(Location, MaxCut)>
+• A skip list for fast backward traversal, sorted by max_cut ascending: Vec<Location>

-A Location identifies a command by segment index and command index within that segment.
+A Location identifies a command by its segment index and max_cut.

 Exponential Blowup

 When multiple clients make concurrent changes, the graph develops merge points.
 Each merge acts as a “multiplication point” for traversal paths.
-Without tracking visited segments, the same segment can be queued multiple times through different paths.
+Without deduplication, the same segment can be queued multiple times through different paths.

 Consider a sequence of merges forming a ladder pattern: